Lillian Oppenheimer: Wider attention

-The same day, Lillian and Harry Oppenheimer set out on a world tour.
-After traveling extensively in Europe, Lillian went to Japan to see Akira Yoshizawa, considered "the preeminent folder of his time".
-Their meeting attracted journalistic attention and the two appeared on Japanese television.
-However, Lillian and Harry caught the next flight back to New York City after being informed of her brother's death.
-When they returned to the Hotel Irving, they found that Lourie had died that morning after falling off the building.
-Lillian Oppenheimer contributed to the May 1959 origami exhibit at Cooper Union Museum, "Plane Geometry and Fancy Figures".
-It was the first origami exhibit in the United States.
-While Yoshizawa's art was the focus, it also featured the work of American folders who had been discovered by Oppenheimer and contained material on the history and mathematical aspects of origami, which helped it gain approval in both artistic and academic circles.
-The Art of Origami (1961) by Sam Randlett, another important work on the subject, also gave more prominence to Oppenheimer.
+After the lessons ended, Oppenheimer and her husband went on a world tour.
+After traveling extensively in Europe, Lillian went to Japan to meet Akira Yoshizawa, who was considered "the preeminent folder of his time".
+The meeting was covered internationally and the pair even appeared on Japanese television.
+However, on that first night in Japan, Oppenheimer was informed that her brother had died.
+She and her husband took the first flight back to New York City.
+When they returned to their apartment in the Hotel Irving, they learned that Lourie had also died that morning, having fallen off the roof of the hotel.

+Although both incidents affected her deeply, Oppenheimer carried on with her work and contributed to an exhibit at the Cooper Union Museum.
+"Plane Geometry and Fancy Figures", the first origami exhibit in the United States, ran at the museum in May 1959.
+Although its focus was on Yoshizawa's art, the exhibit also featured the work of American folders who Oppenheimer had discovered.
+In addition, the exhibit included material on the history and mathematics of origami, which piqued the interest of both artists and academics.
+Meanwhile, the Origami Center became the center of a new American school of folders.
+One of the early works to come from this group, Sam Randlett's The Art of Origami (1961), gave prominence to Oppenheimer and her Center.

 Oppenheimer's husband died on March 7, 1962.
 His will dictated that she would receive one third of his estate and the associated income for life through a trust fund.
 She moved to the Manhattan neighborhood of Greenwich Village afterwards.

 The Friends of The Origami Center of America

-According to Lister, the Origami Center quickly became the focus of a new school of origami in America which included figures like George Rhoads, James Sakoda, Robert Neale, and Randlett, all of whom were among Oppenheimer's acquaintances.
-It continued as an informal organization held together by Oppenheimer.
+Despite the end of Oppenheimer's lessons in 1959, the Origami Center continued as an informal organization held together by Oppenheimer.
 According to Robinson, "[to] be Lillian's friend was to automatically be a member."
+Members of the new American school it had produced included George Rhoads, James Sakoda, Robert Neale, and Sam Randlett, all of whom were Oppenheimer's acquaintances and kept in close correspondence with each other.
+Meanwhile, Oppenheimer accumulated a large collection of origami and started a business which sold origami books.

-She accumulated a large origami collection and began a business for origami books.
-Michael Shall and Alice Gray proposed a formal sister organization, and so Oppenheimer, Shall, Gray, and their colleagues established the non-profit The Friends of The Origami Center of America.
-It was incorporated in 1980 or April 1981.
+After Michael Shall and Alice Gray proposed a formal sister organization to the Center, Oppenheimer, Shall, Gray, and their colleagues established The Friends of The Origami Center of America.
+The nonprofit company was incorporated in 1980 or 1981.
 When Gray retired, the Friends were able to continue using her office at the American Museum of Natural History and they slowly subsumed the Center's functions.
 They purchased Lillian's supplies business in 1987.